The City of Frederick Launches Nation’s First Returnship Program

 ~Samantha Long, Public Information Officer for the Frederick Police Department.

 The department had operated out of space at the Frederick County Courthouse since 1984, and was previously located in various office buildings throughout downtown.
-This official ribbon cutting for the new $33.8 million facility is the culmination of years oof planning and a significant milestone for the department and the city alike.
+This official ribbon cutting for the new $33.8 million facility is the culmination of years of planning and a significant milestone for the department and the city alike.

 To learn about other commercial real estate projects and other developments in the City of Frederick, visit the Department of Economic Development’s website at www.businessinfrederick.com